See These Unusual Places in Bulgaria Recommended by Bulgarian Travel Bloggers

 My absolutely most favourite little town in Bulgaria that I think everyone should visit at least once is Tryavna.
 It is situated in Central Bulgaria, in the mountains.
 Tryavna is absolutely charming and picturesque place with preserved Revival spirit and atmosphere.

-I can add that Buzludzha monument has been a favorite place for photographers as well.
+I can add that Buzludzha monument has been a favourite place for photographers as well.
 Some really impressive pictures were made here.
-Just ask Google and you will see!
-In the list of the Most Beautiful Abandoned Places in the World the monument ranks 25th.

 Dancing Bears Park, Belitsa

-At the end, let me show you one of my unusual favorite places in Bulgaria.
+Now, let me show you one of my (Geri) unusual favourite places in Bulgaria.
 I don’t believe many foreigners know about this place and I think is one of those suitable for everybody.

 The exact name of the park is “Park for re-adaptation of dancing bears”.
 Their stories are terrible.
 These bears were kept in slavery (I have no other word to use for that practice) and they didn’t know how to survive on their own in nature.
 It is the Brigitte Bardot’s Foundation that made this project possible.